GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 1. ``class UNMARKED(DataClassification)``:
    By convention, we name the class identically to the chosen string name, in this case ``UNMARKED``, however this is not required by the system.

 2. ``name="UNMARKED"``:
-   The classification ``name`` property stored the string used by the system to identify the type.
+   The classification ``name`` property stores the string used by the system to identify the type.
 NOTE: when using type functionality, the user never sees the classification object, and deals with types as strings.